flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/failures.md

 This generator triggers a set of failures among the selected failure pool when the airplane reaches a random ground speed set between the specified minimum and maximum ground speed.

 It may be configured either to trigger while the plane accelerates or decelerates.

+!!! info "Conditions"
+    This failure generator can only arm itself when the plane is outside the speed activation range with an extra margin of 5 kts.

+    The generator mode icon will therefore stay white if the plane is within the speed activation range.

 ![failures-speed.png](../../assets/flypados3/failures-speed.png){loading=lazy}